contube-org/contube/README.md

 Connectors and Kafka Connectors, thereby leveraging the rich data connection ecosystem of Pulsar and Kafka.
 This facilitates data migration capabilities between a variety of different systems.

 ConTube operates through two main components: `Con` and `Tube`.
-A `Con` serves as a conduit for connecting and moving data between tubes.
-A `Tube` is a data processing unit that can be connected to other tubes to form a data processing pipeline.
+A `Con` serves as a connection for connecting and moving data between tubes.
+A `Tube` is a data processing unit that can be connected to other data systems and other tubes to form a data processing pipeline.
 A `Tube` can be either a `Source` or a `Sink`.
 A `Source` tube reads data from an upstream system and provides it for further processing.
 A `Sink` tube receives data from other tubes and writes it to a downstream system.

 This repository defines the core interfaces for `ConTube`.
 Here's a high-level overview of how these interfaces work
 together:

-1. `Con Interface`: The Con interface serves as a conduit for connecting and exchanging data between tubes.
+1. `Con Interface`: The Con interface serves as a connection for connecting and exchanging data between tubes.
 It provides the send method for dispatching records to other tubes and the register method for processing incoming records.
 2. `Source Tube Interface`: The Source interface is implemented by a source tube, which reads records from an upstream system and provides them for further processing.
 3. `Sink Tube Interface`: The Sink interface is implemented by a sink tube, which receives records from other tubes and